romyvdhx/Hello-You-BO/tekstbased adventure/Verhaal.md

 25: With the creature vanquished, you find a moment to explore the room.
 Your gaze falls upon a small doorway, and beyond its threshold, a brilliant blue glimmer beckons.
 As you approach, a breathtaking revelation unfolds: a remarkable plant with a golden stem and leaves resembling tiny dewdrops, each one filled with a deep blue liquid that shimmers like the cosmos itself.
 There's no mistaking it; before you stands Luminara's Tear.
 	continue: 26

 26: You approach the plant with a slow and deliberate pace, captivated by its exquisite appearance.
 Gently, you pluck the glistening dewdrops and store them in your pouch.
 As you retrace your steps, exiting the dungeon, you encounter the man standing outside the entrance, eagerly awaiting your return.
-The man, curiousity twinkling in his eyes, asks: "Have you succeeded?
+The man, curiosity twinkling in his eyes, asks: "Have you succeeded?
 Did you bring me the cure?"
 	give him the cure: 27
 	don't give him the cure: 28